 The World Bank Group is one of the world's largest sources of funding and knowledge for developing countries.
-It comprises five closely associated institutions: the International Bank for Reconstruction and Development (IBRD) and the International Development Association (IDA), which together form the World Bank; the International Finance Corporation (IFC); the Multilateral Investment Guarantee Agency (MIGA); and the International Centre for Settlement of Investment Disputes (ICSID).
-Each institution plays a distinct role in the mission to fight poverty and improve living standards for people in the developing world.
-For more information, please visit www.worldbank.org, www.miga.org, and www.ifc.org.
+Its five institutions share a commitment to reducing poverty and increasing shared prosperity: The International Bank for Reconstruction and Development (IBRD), The International Finance Corporation (IFC), The Multilateral Investment Guarantee Agency (MIGA), and The International Centre for Settlement of Investment Disputes (ICSID).
+With 189 member countries and offices in over 130 locations, these institutions work together to provide financing, policy advice, technical assistance, political risk insurance, and settlement of disputes to private enterprises, enabling countries to achieve sustainable development.